Simultaneous inference for time-varying models: Introduction

 We next summarize our contributions in this paper.
-We provide a unifying framework that binds linear regression models, generalized regression models and many popularly used auto-regressive models including CH type processes.
-Moreover, we use Bahadur representations, a Gaussian approximation theorem from \citet{zhouwu09} and extreme value Gaussian theory to obtain SCBs for contrasts of the parameter curves.
-These intervals provide a generalization from testing parameter constancy to testing any particular parametric form such as linear, quadratic, exponential etc. To deal with bias expansions, we use the theory about derivative processes which was recently formalized in \citet{dahlhaus2017}.
+We use Bahadur representations, a Gaussian approximation theorem from \citet{zhouwu09} and extreme value theory for Gaussian processes to obtain simultaneous confidence bands for contrasts of parameter curves in very general time-varying models.
+These intervals provide a generalization from testing parameter constancy to testing any particular parametric form such as linear, quadratic, exponential etc. To deal with bias expansions, we use a theory for locally stationary processes which was recently formalized in \citet{dahlhaus2017}.

-Moving on to some practical applicability of our results, we show how our result applies to time-varying ARCH and GARCH models. \footnote{Our general theory from the Appendix sections \ref{sec:tech} and \ref{sec:assumption} can also cover time-varying generalized model (See an earlier version at \cite{sayarthesis}) but we suppress it to focus more on econometric datasets and the conditional heteroscedastic models.} For the GARCH, we improve the existing condition to make it eligible for our theory of SCB.
-Compared to 8 moments now we need only $4+a$ moments with small $a$.
+Moving on to some practical applicability of our results, we show how our result applies to time-varying ARCH and GARCH models.
+For tv(G)ARCH models, we improve the existing conditions in \cite{subbarao2008} (we only need that the innovation process has $4+a$ moments for some $a > 0$ compared to 8 moments needed therein) for constructing confidence intervals and provide \emph{simultaneous} instead of pointwise confidence intervals.
 We provide an empirical justification of how the coverage can be significantly improved by a wild bootstrap technique and use Gaussian approximation theory to theoretically establish it.
 Finally we also provide some data analysis and volatility forecasting.
 First we show for numerous real-life datasets that the time-varying fit does better than the time-constant ones in short-range forecasts.
-Note that, our goal for this paper is simultaneous inference and not forecasting.
-However one interesting find from our analysis is how the inference can lead to models where a subset is time-varying and these semi-time varying model can sometimes achieve both statistical confidence and better forecasting ability.
+This underlines the importance to decide whether a constant or a time-varying model should be used.
+One interesting find from our analysis is that simultaneous inference can lead to models where a subset is time-varying and these semi-time varying model can sometimes achieve both statistical confidence and better forecasting ability.